SUNDAYZE/sdai-ic-d1-html-elements-2/README.md

 !["final rendering for try it yourself"](assets/images/html_elements_lab_2_render.jpg)
-# HTML Elements and Tags Lab 2 - Try it Together
+# HTML Elements and Tags Lab 1

 ## Description 📄
 This lab introduces you to the fundamental building blocks of HTML webpages.
 You'll experiment with creating a simple webpage structure and observe how basic code translates into visual elements on a web page.